Preparing for Your Driver's License Hearing with Attorneys in Michigan

 Grabel and Associates know who the best evaluators in your area are, and will properly prepare you for the difficult questions you can expect to encounter during the evaluation.
 We will make sure you are set up for success at this integral stage in the process towards returning you to the road.

 Next is collecting reference letters from the people in your life to “document your sobriety.”
-You will need between four and eight support letters from friends, family, co-workers, and leaders in support groups.
+You will need between three and six support letters from friends, family, co-workers, and leaders in support groups.
 Each letter should include the following key information and must be notarized.
 Each letter should state how the person knows you, how long they have known you, and the last time they saw you consume drugs and alcohol.
 You should encourage your supporter to include any positive changes they have noticed in you since you have made the commitment to stay sober.
 We will carefully review each letter of support and will carefully review each letter to ensure they are as strong and effective as they need to be.
 We will not hesitate to tell you if a second draft is necessary along with recommended changes, revisions, or additions.
 Our attorneys will be sure to help you submit your packet with the strongest group of support letters you can produce.

 Finally, you will need “evidence of support.”
 There are several types of documents that can serve as evidence of support including, AA meeting attendance sheets, Self-Management and Recovery Training (SMART) attendance sheets, and letters from counselors or an AA sponsor.
 If you have an AA sponsor, a letter detailing your commitment to the program and your work with the 12-steps should absolutely be included and will count towards both your documentation of sobriety and evidence in support of your sobriety.